cdf1982/cdf1982.github.io/glancecam.md

 				</header>
 				<p>
 					<ul>
-						<li>A Mac running OS X 10.11 or a newer version of macOS, including 10.15 Catalina.</li>
+						<li>A Mac running macOS Catalina, Mojave or a previous version of OS X (compatibility goes back to 10.11).</li>
-						<li>One or more IP cameras capable of broadcasting its stream via RTSP or HTTP; you'll need to know the webcam IP address, the protocol of its video stream, the login credentials and port for the connection.
+						<li>One or more IP cameras capable of broadcasting its stream via RTSP, HTTP or RTMP; <b>you'll need to know the webcam IP address, the protocol of its video stream, the login credentials and port for the connection</b>.
 For example, the following is the URL format you'll have to enter into GlanceCam preferences to view a Foscam webcam stream: rtsp://username:password@192.168.0.7:88/videoSub.
-You can check if your camera provides an RTSP or HTTP stream by searching the web, usually on the manufacturer website.</li>
+You can check if your camera provides a RTSP, HTTP or RTMP stream by searching the web, usually on the manufacturer website; since there is no standard for the stream URL format, you'll need to retrieve the proper string on your camera's manual or website.
+If you can't find it, <b>gdon't hesitate getting in touch at <a href="mailto:support@cdf1982.com">support@cdf1982.com</a>: I always try to help, and often succeed</b>, but can't promise to be able to figure out the right URL for every model out there.</li>
-						<li>Optionally, for triggering an action by pressing the customizable button, you'll need a device or appliance that can react to an HTTP GET call.
-For example, the following is the URL format you'll have to enter into GlanceCam preferences in order to activate a Robot Electronics Ethernet relay: http://username:password@192.168.0.7:17494/io.cgi?DOA1=10</li>
+						<li>For triggering actions by pressing the customizable buttons, you'll need devices or appliances that can react to HTTP GET calls.
+For example, the following is the URL format you'll have to enter into GlanceCam preferences in order to activate a Robot Electronics Ethernet relay: http://username:password@192.168.0.7:17494/io.cgi?DOA1=10 </li>
-						<li>To work over the Internet, you'll need a static public IP address (or a dynamic DNS service) and to configure port forwarding for the webcam stream and, optionally, for the action button.</li>
+						<li>To work over the Internet, you'll need a static public IP address (or a dynamic DNS service) and to configure port forwarding for each webcam stream and, optionally, for the action button; I recommend to start testing the video stream in LAN.</li>
 					</ul>
 				</p>
 			</div>
 		</div>
 	</section>
 </section>
 </div>